aramelias/DAV/q1/index.md

     frameborder="0">
 </iframe>

-In Niger, the prices of corn, sorghum and millet strongly correlate, but that of beans does not follow the same development.
+In Niger, the prices of maize, sorghum and millet strongly correlate, but that of beans does not follow the same development.
 Peaks can also be seen in 1999 and 2001, after which the price remains relatively high.

 <iframe src="/DAV/git/Tim/Graphs/Senegal.html"
     sandbox="allow-same-origin allow-scripts"